coloal/Cellular-Automata/README.md

 Once we got the program running, we can adjust some parameters in order to obtain the cellular automata requiered.
 We have the following parameters:
   - Semilla, SemillaX, SemillaW and SemillaY which are all seeds for the random generator.
 The random generator is used to initialize randomly the pane.
+  -We also have a list of different random generators such as the methods of Fishman & Moore, the Randu metho and others.
   - fTransicion, is the transition function.
 To consult some well-knowns transition functions: http://mathworld.wolfram.com/ElementaryCellularAutomaton.html
   - Ncelulas, is the number of cells used in the pane.
   - Nestados, is the number of states.